 Cognitive Behavioral Therapy (CBT)

 According to clinical psychologist Ben Martin, Psy.D., “Cognitive behavioral therapy (CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.”
 Regardless of where your location is, CBT is often the recommended choice.
 That’s because it is the only therapy that shows a statistically proven result in a short-term period.
 Sessions only take up five to eight meetings depending on your mental health needs.
 In some events, it allows an excellent chance of seeing improvements in mental health over time.
 That’s perhaps the reason why most socialized areas of medicine in the world use the method.
 It is best in treating generalized anxiety disorder, panic disorder, obsessive-compulsive disorder, or any substance abuse issues.
 CBT works so well with those specific mental issues because the core of the process supports the correction of a faulty way of thinking.
 So when there’s an automatic negative thought that lingers in your head, the therapy works and tries to figure out where that negative thought is generating from, so it can change it.
+If you’re still confused about it, visit BetterHelp for more relatable stories and information.

 Dialectical Behavior Therapy (DBT)